Please help us wrap around this family and give Magnus the opportunity to be the big brother that he deserves to be.

 Wellington

-Magnus is a super happy, bubbly 2 year old that is just about to become a big brother with a life time of dreams ahead of him, when last month his family was delivered the devastating news that he has a 9cm neuroblastoma growing from his right kidney area which has spread to other areas of his body.
+Magnus is a super happy, bubbly 3 year old that has just become a big brother with a life time of dreams ahead of him, when in October 2024, his family was delivered the devastating news that he has a 9cm neuroblastoma growing from his right kidney area which has spread to other areas of his body.

 This amazing family are now navigating the fact that their toddler has stage four neuroblastoma which is an aggressive and rare form of childhood cancer, 38% survival rate.
-There are only about 12-20 children diagnosed with this cancer in NZ every year.
-The most innovative treatments (e.g. Proton therapy) and some promising drugs are overseas and very expensive.
+After the latest scans, his prognosis for survival has dropped.

 Treatments here in NZ include, intensive chemo, radiation therapy, stem cell transplants, surgery and immuno therapy.
 Generally all these treatments can have severe and long lasting side effects which can include hearing or vision loss, organ damage, or developing secondary cancers or leukemia at any time.